jhastrovio/Pers-MS-OpenAI/docs/architecture.md

 ## 🎯 Overview

-The Personal MS Chatgpt is scalable, and future-proof AI assistant that integrates Outlook emails and OneDrive documents into a ChatGPT experience.
-It uses the OpenAI Responses API + file\_search tool, with planned scale migration to Azure AI Search when dataset size or query volume exceeds thresholds.
+The Pers MS Open AI is a scalable, future-proof AI assistant that integrates Outlook emails and OneDrive documents into a ChatGPT experience.
+All LLM/AI (RAG, chat, file_search, etc.) is accessed via OpenAI (openai Python SDK, Responses API).
+Azure is only used for Microsoft Graph, Key Vault, and monitoring—not for LLM/AI.

+**All LLM/AI and embedding calls must go through the OpenAIService class (`openai_service` instance) for consistency.
+Do not use direct OpenAI API calls elsewhere in the codebase.**

 This document defines the system architecture.